rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 2. `The test fails` -
    When a test is first implemented it is expected to fail.
 This failure validates the test is working correctly as the feature is yet to be implemented.

-3. `Write code to make test pass` -
+3. `Write code to make the test pass` -
    This step involves implementing the feature to pass the failed test.
 Code written at this stage may be inelegant and still pass the test, however this is acceptable as TDD is a recursive cycle which includes code refactoring.

 4. `The test passes` -